 The LINK network is a fundamental part of the UK's payments infrastructure and cash machines are by far the most popular channel for cash withdrawal in the UK, used by millions of consumers every week.
 The total value of LINK cash withdrawals can exceed £10 billion per month and at its busiest, LINK processes over 1 million transactions an hour.

-LINK supports access to cash and the number of cash machines in the UK has grown from 36,000 in 2001 to over 70,000 today.
-The number of free-to-use ATMs is at an all-time high of over 53,000 and over 98% of all ATM cash withdrawals by UK cardholders in the UK are made free of charge.
+LINK supports access to cash and the number of cash machines in the UK has grown from 36,000 in 2001 to just under 70,000 today.
+The number of free-to-use ATMs is at an all-time high of over 54,000 and over 98% of all ATM cash withdrawals by UK cardholders in the UK are made free of charge.
 See more about LINK statistics here.

 The role of LINK